Every halving cycle, lined up from day zero.

 Cycle 5's high so far ($122.35K) landed at day 532 — inside this window.

 Across the three completed cycles, the bull-market high landed 371–546 days after the halving, and the bear-market low 777–924 days after.
 Cycle 5's highest price so far came at day 532 — inside that historical peak window.
-Today is day 772 — right as that low window opens.
-If this cycle echoes the last three, the comparable low would land between roughly Jun 2026 and Oct 2026.
+Today (day 820) sits inside the window where the last three cycles reached their bear-market low — roughly Jun 2026 to Oct 2026.
 This is the rhythm of only three cycles, and the ETF era may break it — context, not a forecast.

 Cycle-by-cycle stats